luqman-dev-666/github-API/README.md

     npm start

 ## Usage
-you can check the webapp <a href="https://featured-repositories.herokuapp.com/" target="_blank">here</a>
+you can check the webapp <a href="https://featured-repositories.herokuapp.com/" target="_blank">here</a>.<br />
-    This app was made using github api which allows only the first 1000 results
+This app was made using github api which allows only the first 1000 results.